 1.Size and Shape

-You do not expect a significant use of traditional materials in building a PCB for a wearable electronic; you have to make use of sophisticated and seemingly subtle elements such as fabric, mesh, rigid-flex materials.
+You do not expect a significant use of traditional materials in building a PCB for a wearable electronic; you have to use sophisticated and seemingly subtle elements such as fabric, mesh, rigid-flex materials.
 Consequently, this requires a professional or someone who has a good knowledge of the same to operate them and use them.

 There is an apparent increase in demand for modules that provide increased connectivity (such as Bluetooth, infrared, Wi-Fi, etc.) for electronic devices over the last few decades.
-And getting a space for these modules on the board might be a little bit of a challenge in wearable electronics.
+And getting a space for these modules on the board might be a bit of a challenge in wearable electronics.

 The impacts of Wearable Electronics in the Society